It's the season for the flea and tick again and your beloved Shih Tzu is suffering from these pesky biting bugs.

 Another great natural repellent is the Wondercide spray.
 I got the cedar one in the 4oz bottle to try it, and it worked great at repelling the ticks from my boys.

 Up here in the Northeast the tick population is huge.
 I decided to try Frontline again, and although the ticks I found on them were dead, there were several unattached ticks, that were finding their way to me.
-Eww.
 Final straw was when I picked about a half dozen off them that weren't attached.

-It was not repelling the ticks so I looked for something else to thwart these creepy crawlies.
+The Frontline was not repelling the ticks so I looked for something else to thwart these creepy crawlies.

 I scoured Amazon for a repellent and found the Wondercide Cedar Spray.
 Gotta say I'm loving it.
 Sprayed it on my boys, then on my shoes, socks and legs and since using it, not one tick on them or me!
 It contains human grade ingredients and is safe to spray directly on them, and around the home.
 If you want to repel ticks, fleas, mosquitos, then I highly recommend to get yourself some of this spray.